epistoteles/Modergator/.github/README.md

 ```
 source /veenv/bin/activate
 ```
-and then starting the corresponding python script.
+and then starting the corresponding python script in the modergator folder.
 In case the text-api did not start correctly, you would enter
 ```
 python3 text-api/main.py
 ```